Alexander

 The Brook

-This 92,000 SF, six-story building for Common Ground Communities creates 190 permanent supportive housing units for the formerly homeless and people living with HIV/AIDS, and acts as a temporary residence for young people transitioning to permanent employment and homes.
-Formerly on an empty lot, the building repairs the urban fabric of the block by creating a continuous street wall along Brook Avenue and 148th street.
-Multi-purpose rooms on the main floor have been designed to accommodate social services, meetings and other coordinated events.
-The design places equal emphasis on private rooms and communal space.
-The rear courtyard will mitigate street noise and create a sense of intimacy and serenity within the urban setting.
-The Brook was built by MountCo Construction with whom we have also built Boston Road.
+This 92,000-square-foot, six-story building for Common Ground Communities creates 190 permanent supportive housing units for the formerly homeless and for people living with HIV/AIDS.
+It also serves as a temporary residence for young people transitioning to permanent employment and homes.
+By replacing an empty lot, the building repairs the urban fabric of the block by creating a continuous street wall along Brook Avenue and East 148th Street in the Bronx.
+Multi-purpose rooms on the main floor have been designed to accommodate social services, meetings, and other coordinated events.
+With its distinctive modern design, the building gives equal emphasis to private rooms and communal spaces.
+The landscaped courtyard at the rear of the building mitigates street noise and creates a sense of intimacy and serenity within the urban setting.

 Type